 ERC-20, ERC-721, ERC-1155

 The most popular token standards.
 Learn more in this article.

-A gaming mode when a player performs repetitive actions to gain experience, points or some form of in-game currency.
+A gaming mode where a player performs repetitive actions to gain experience, points, or some form of in-game currency.

-An acronym for “fear, uncertainty, and doubt” and is commonly used to describe undesirable effects on the market (e.g. when the floor price of an NFT project drops).
+This acronym for “fear, uncertainty, and doubt”, is commonly used to describe such undesirable market effects as, for instance, the drop in NFTs' floor price.

 GameFi is a decentralized application where players earn by implementing tasks.
 It is also known as P2E.

 The payments needed to complete transactions on blockchains.
 For example, when you purchase an NFT, you make 1–2 transactions to confirm ownership that require the computing power of miners.
 Thus, these fees, usually paid in the blockchain’s native cryptocurrency, compensate for their spending.
 Gas prices are highly volatile.